Walmart says higher China tariffs will increase prices for U.S. shoppers

 On Tuesday, Walmart said it was considering a stock market listing for its British supermarket arm Asda, whose attempt to combine with rival J Sainsbury Plc was blocked by UK regulators last month.

-Reporting by Nandita Bose in Washington; Additional reporting by Rod Nickel Editing by Jeffrey Benkoe
+Reporting by Nandita Bose in Washington; Additional reporting by Rod Nickel; Editing by Jeffrey Benkoe and Dan Grebler